-For a child or as a father this is a potential query that how much time should a child read per day?
+For a child or a father this is a potential query how much time should a child read per day?
 Because setting an effective reading time for a child is much important since this will create a habit of reading.
 And we understand well how is the importance of reading habits.
 The more children read, the faster they will develop as readers.
 So the beginning must be fruitful so that the child would be successful.
 If the child is a better reader today, he will surely be a future leader tomorrow.

 Reading is so important for children because they need to use reading to learn all of their academic subjects.
 With the lacking of strong reading skills, children may struggle in math, science, social studies, and even the arts.

-By the time kids reach high school, they will be expected to be strong readers so they can tackle more advanced curriculum.
+By the time kids reach high school, they will be expected to be strong readers so they can tackle a more advanced curriculum.

 How Much Time Should a Child Read Per Day?

 I think when a child starts reading should read at least 20-30 minutes per day from childhood in addition to reading in School.
-However, how much time a child reads is very important not the amount of time spends doing it.
+However, how much time a child reads is very important not the amount of time spent doing it.
 Therefore, spending 20-30 minutes reading a book for a child is really challenging.
 A child may read less in terms of the total number of words read than it spends the same 20 minutes reading easier books.

-While 20 minutes is the recommended amount of reading time, it is important to keep in mind that if your child feels interested in and enjoy reading, it is great to encourage more time to read.
-In fact, I do not want children to become too tired by reading.
+While 20 minutes is the recommended amount of reading time, it is important to keep in mind that if your child feels interested in and enjoys reading, it is great to encourage more time to read.
+In fact, I do not want children to become too tired from reading.
 Definitely, it takes a while for children to build up the stamina they need to read for longer periods of time.

-One thing is significant here that when a child starts reading, he may not be interested although there are many benefits of reading.
+One thing that is significant here is that when a child starts reading, he may not be interested although there are many benefits of reading.
 So finding time to listen to your child read every day is important.
 In addition, especially in the early stages of learning to read, reading will take energy and concentration.

 So when the child is trying to develop the habit of reading when he is not interested then let him do the things he loves to do or play.
 Again when you ask him to read he will regain interest in reading.
 Otherwise, he may get tired.